Red Flags for Fraud in the Workplace

 Examples of Opportunity

-- Weak internal control environment: Not having a system of internal checks and balances in place.
+- Weak internal control environment: Absence of internal checks and balances.
 A common control is referred to as segregation of duties.
-To ensure process integrity, the same person who makes a bank deposit should not be the one to reconcile a bank statement.
-Also, the person who approves the payment for an invoice should not be the one to process the payment.
+To ensure process integrity, the employee making a bank deposit should also not reconcile the bank statement, and the employee approving an invoice should not process its payment.

-- Access to systems: A staff person has unrestricted or controlled ability to access and possibly manipulate data in both paper and electronic files.
-An employee with access can alter records to make things look different from reality.
+- Access to systems: An employee has unrestricted or controlled ability to access and possibly manipulate data in both paper and electronic files.

-- Knowledge of how to beat the system: An employee learns where system weaknesses or loopholes may exist in the organization.
-This gives them the ability to “beat the system,” given the opportunity and motivation to do so.
+- Knowledge of how to beat the system: An employee knows of system weaknesses and loopholes, allowing them to “beat the system,” given the opportunity and motivation to do so.

-- Lack of an audit trail: No system of record keeping in place to hold employees accountable.
+- Lack of an audit trail: No record keeping system to hold employees accountable.

-- Ability to override the process: An override occurs when someone uses their authority to bypass, get around or simply not follow the rules.
-Overrides basically invalidate any system that is put in place.
-Overrides should be a well-documented and auditable exception to the rules.
+- Ability to override the process: An override occurs when someone uses their authority to bypass, get around, or simply not follow the rules.
+Overrides invalidate any system put in place.
+Any override should be a well-documented and an auditable exception to the rules.

 - Lack of management oversight: Managers fail to monitor employees' activities or lack a system to keep them accountable.

 - Poor tone at the top: Tone at the top is considered an internal control.
-It is the culture, environment and tone that is set by management at all levels concerning expectations for accountability, transparency and integrity in an organization.
-A poor tone at the top usually refers to an organization whose leadership does not value a strong control framework or the prevention of fraud, waste or abuse.
+It is the culture, environment, and tone set by management at all levels concerning expectations for accountability, transparency, and integrity.
+A poor tone at the top indicates an organization whose leadership does not value a strong control framework or the prevention of fraud, waste, or abuse.

 Examples of OIG Fraud-related Cases